 Nurse, or Nanny

-Both nurse and nanny were terms familiar during the Regency, although nanny was not as commonly used as the older dated nurse.
-By either name, this woman was the primary caretaker of the family’s children from birth to roughly five years, possibly more.
+By either name, she was the primary caretaker of the children from birth to roughly five years, possibly more.
 Often times, especially if more than one child needed caring for, she was assisted by one or several nursemaids.
 An excellent nanny (and nursemaids) frequently served a family for years, and often for successive generations.
 The nature of the job tended to create women quite indulgent and highly attached to the family.

 Save the child–give it a truer mother, the domestic nurse, who possesses the equanimity of humble station, whose self-interest is more vigilant and attentive, and (such is the providence of nature) whose attachment often grows more maternal than that of the mother herself. ~ The Belfast Monthly Magazine, July 1811